Buildings and Campus

 Regina Hall (1st Floor) located between Umbria and Maria Halls, houses the Institutional Advancement offices.

-Russell J. Ebeid Recreational Center, the facility features cardio, yoga, free weight, aerobics and spinning rooms; as well as locker rooms and classrooms.
+Russell J. Ebeid Recreational Center, located on the Mid-Campus Complex, is available for use during posted hours.
+The facility features cardio, yoga, free weight, aerobics and spinning rooms; as well as locker rooms and classrooms.
 The athletic components include indoor competition-level basketball and volleyball courts, home and visiting locker rooms, a training room, Gray Wolves suite, ticket office, concession area, two-story atrium with mezzanine level, a spirit wall, and coaches offices.
+The aerobics room, cardio room, and fitness center include a wide variety of exercise equipment free to all students, faculty, and staff.
+The building also has public locker rooms with full shower and dressing room facilities.

 St. Agnes Hall, located between Assisi Hall and Carmel Hall, houses faculty offices, the Archives and the Environmental Education Center.